An emboldened left, Trump acolytes and GOP conspiracy theorists — meet the probable House freshman class

 In Michigan, a GOP congressman who complained to Vice President Pence about Trump’s racist attacks on congresswomen of color will be succeeded by a Republican who organized campaign rallies and boat parades to support the president.

-Emerging from this year’s competitive primaries are dozens of Republican and Democratic candidates heavily favored to win this November, a probable freshman class likely to upend the dynamics of an already polarized House.
+Emerging from this year’s competitive primaries are dozens of Republican and Democratic candidates heavily favored to win in November, a probable freshman class likely to upend the dynamics of an already polarized House.

 Emboldened liberals who ousted longtime, pragmatic incumbents promise to push the Democratic Party to the left, demanding votes on Medicare-for-all and the Green New Deal environmental plan as they work within the political system.